Last Updated on October 27, 2023 by Jade

 - Repeat these steps until the bleeding is reduced

 Reduce Swelling When Possible

 Swelling is another common occurrence following oral surgery.
-Facial swelling can increase the first few days after the procedure and can be reduced by applying a cold pack to the cheek and keeping it there for a few minutes at a time.
-Remove for about twenty minutes, then reapply.
+The first few days after the procedure may see an increase in facial swelling.
+You can reduce this by applying a cold pack to the cheek and leaving it there for a few minutes at a time.
+After about twenty minutes, remove it, then reapply.
 Switch to low heat after a day and the swelling should start to subside.

 Do Not Skip The Antibiotics